Fun With Ed and Jane (The Brontë Sisters Week)

 Just as they were still celebrating their good fortune, tragedy struck.
 Bramwell, who had in the meantime become an alcoholic and addicted to laudanum, succumbed to tuberculosis in September of 1848.
 Just three months later Emily, too, passed away from the same illness.
 And if that wasn't enough, five months after that Anne became the fifth victim of the dreaded disease in their family.
 Bramwell was thirty-one, Emily was thirty, and Anne was just twenty-nine years old.

 That left Charlotte the last woman standing.
 She valiantly carried on and continued to write.
 She became a bit reclusive.
 Finally one man managed to win her over, and in 1854 Charlotte married Arthur Bell Nicholls.
 At last she had found happiness.
 And as a bonus helping of joy, Arthur and Charlotte were to become parents!
-But Brontës’ lives were destined to be more tragic than a novel, and nine months into her marriage, Charlotte died of complications from her pregnancy.
+But Brontës’ lives were destined to be more tragic than a novel, and nine months into her marriage, Charlotte died of complications from her pregnancy (or tuberculosis, depending on which source you believe).
 She was thirty-eight years old.

-Jane Eyre by Charlotte Brontë is my favorite of the Brontë Sisters' books.
-This book is a long saga of an orphan girl who grows up to become a governess and eventually falls in love.
+Jane Eyre by Charlotte Brontë is my favorite of the Brontë sisters' books.
+This novel is the long, harsh account of an orphan girl who grows up to become a governess and eventually finds love.
 Throughout her challenging life, Jane overcomes as many obstacles as Wonder Woman deflects bullets.
-First she is abused by the aunt who took her in after her parents died.
+First she is abused by the aunt who takes her in after her parents die.
 Then she’s shoved off to Lowood, a school that puts boot camps to shame.
 Heat, proper meals, and decent clothing are luxury items.
 So is dignity.
 Jane is singled out and further humiliated in conditions that would garner lawsuits, or at the very least a book deal, in this day and age.
 She deserves a T-shirt that says “I Survived Lowood.”
-Finally after eight arduous years as a student and later a teacher, she sets out on her own as governess to Adele Varens, ward of the formidable Mr. Edward Rochester.
+Finally, after eight arduous years as a student and later a teacher, she sets out on her own as governess to Adèle Varens, ward of the formidable Mr. Edward Rochester.
 She falls in love with Mr. R., which is of course, totally inappropriate given her place in the household as well as the fact that she’s kind of homely compared to his upscale friends.
 Will they or won’t they get together—that’s the question.
 And I’m not giving the answer.
-If you don’t already know the story, you may find a surprise or two along the way.
-As I hinted at, this is a big book.
-I hope that won’t stop you from diving into this classic.
-It’s a good one.
+I can say, however, that you may find a surprise or two along the way.
+This was definitely a memorable book, which I continue to hold close to my heart many years after having read it.
+Go, Jane!

 "My future husband was becoming to me my whole world; and more than the world: almost my hope of heaven.
 He stood between me and every thought of religion, as an eclipse intervenes between man and the broad sun.
 I could not, in those days, see God for His creature: of whom I had made an idol."